Derr009/AI-Travel-And-Policy-Asssistant/README.md

 - MCP is exposed and integration-tested, but the Flask agent currently calls Python tools directly rather than routing every tool call through an MCP client.
 - Authentication, authorization, rate limiting, and request tracing are not implemented.
 - Conversation summarization for very long histories is not implemented; the application currently uses bounded recent history plus structured state.
-- Uploaded policy documents currently require a future review/approval workflow before becoming active.
+- In the test environment, uploaded policy documents become active in the RAG index immediately.
+A production deployment would require a security review workflow before activation.
-- The frontend is connected to the backend API, but the Policy library view is currently read-only.
+- The Policy library view is read-only for the built-in documents; dynamically uploaded documents are appended at runtime but do not persist across server restarts.
 - Policy answers depend on the fictional documents in `data/company_policy` and are not a substitute for real corporate policy guidance.

 ## Security Notes